I am a Scientist and a Shanahan Fellow at the Allen Institute and the University of Washington in Seattle.

 My research

 I work at the intersection of information theory, computational neuroscience and artificial intelligence.
-My research focuses on developing new information-theoretic tools to help us understand both biological and artificial neural circuits.
+My research focuses on developing information-theoretic abstractions and metrics to help us understand biological and artificial neural circuits.
+I believe that true understanding emerges only when we can predict how these systems will behave in unexpected situations, and engineer them to prevent undesirable outcomes.
 I like to collaborate with theorists and practitioners to identify fundamental theoretical problems, and address these using formal mathematical and computational models.

 Please see my research page for more, or jump directly to my list of publications.